ROBERT SIEGEL, HOST:

 SIEGEL: Are we indeed living longer, first of all, as a general impression?

-COONEY: The striking figure to my mind was at 1950, the male had a five percent of chance, when he reached 50, of living to be 90.
+COONEY: Yeah.
+The striking figure to my mind was that in 1950, the male had a five percent of chance, when he reached 50, of living to be 90.
 In 2003, that chance was 16 percent.
 Females' chance went from 9.6 to 28 percent.
 So if you reach the age of 50, you have a much higher chance of making it to 90 than you did 50 years ago.

 SIEGEL: Obviously, people do different kinds of jobs.
 There are forms of physical labor that they're not as much in control of deciding.
 I'd like to continue being a miner till I'm 85, for example, might be a lot more difficult than I'd like to continue going to the office during that time.